dpc-sdp/ripple/CONTRIBUTING.md

 npm run new-package "My Package" "A demonstration package."
 "Organisms"
 ```

-After creating a new package, generate the readme using `npm run docs`.
+After creating a new package:

+- Generate the readme using `npm run docs`.
+- Update `package.json` by using `npm run package-dependencies`.

-A `demoData.js` and `package.json` entry will need to be manually included.
+A `demoData.js` entry will need to be manually included.

 ### Work in Docker